DONATE & SUPPORT EXIT HATE

 BEHAVIOUR

-Secretive behaviour – Seeking to hide what they are doing, things to look out for might be for example hiding what they are looking at online, either on their phone or their laptop.
+Secretive behaviour – Seeking to hide what they are doing, things to look out for might be, for example, hiding what they are looking at online, either on their phone or their laptop.

 Changes in routine, travel, friends or interests.
-Connecting with people, no-one knows,
+Connecting with people, no one knows,

-Idolising historical extremists for example i.e., Adolf Hitler, Oswald Mosley or both.
+Idolising historical extremists, for example i.e., Adolf Hitler, Oswald Mosley or both.

 Supporting populist figures of today, i.e., Tommy Robinson or Andrew Tate.